dij0s/PETAL/thesis/bachelor_thesis.typ

 - The intent: specifies whether the query is "factual" (for e.g. requesting data) or "actionable" (seeking planning guidance, recommendations, or strategic advice).
 - The location: the municipality name mentioned in the user request, if available.
 - The aggregated query: a summary that combines all available context from the current conversation and the previous query into a single one.
-- The conversation type: identifies the conversational context ; "new_analysis" (fresh query), "correction_request" (user questions the accuracy of a previous response) or "follow_up" (user requests additional detail or expansion on the same topic).
+- The conversation type: identifies the conversational context; "new_analysis" (fresh query), "correction_request" (user questions the accuracy of a previous response) or "follow_up" (user requests additional detail or expansion on the same topic).
 - The need for clarification: defines whether more information is needed to understand what users wants (e.g., missing location, unclear intent, or vague request).
 - The needs for memoization: specifies if the user provided explicit preferences, corrections to assumptions, or scope refinements that should be remembered for future queries (for e.g. the format used to summarize the retrieved data or only considering a single aspect from certain data points).